lb0o/website/content/en/docs/operations/talos/configuration/talm.md

 - `--dry-run` - dry run mode will show a diff with the existing configuration.
 - `-m try` - try mode will roll back the configuration in 1 minute.

-## 4. Bootstrap Cluster
+## 4. Bootstrap and Access Cluster

-All operations on this step are done with just one node.
-It's enough to bootstrap all of them and run a Kubernetes cluster.

-First, bootstrap the cluster:
+Run `talm bootstrap` on a single control-plane node — it is enough to bootstrap the whole cluster:

 ```bash
 talm bootstrap -f nodes/node1.yaml
 ```

-To access the cluster, generate the administrative `kubeconfig`.
+To access the cluster, generate an administrative `kubeconfig`:
-Note that the command runs only against the first node:

 ```bash
 talm kubeconfig kubeconfig -f nodes/node1.yaml